EndBug/POLIMI-FINFO/README.md

-# FIN - Fondamenti di Informatica
+# FINFO - Fondamenti di Informatica

 _[Notes in this repo are in Italian :it:]_